-Start with a Theme – We’re not talking about recreating the Oscars or bringing in thematic props etc. It is important though, to have an idea as to what type of vibe you want the awards dinner to have.
+We’re not talking about recreating the Oscars or bringing in thematic props etc. It is important though, to have an idea as to what type of vibe you want the awards dinner to have.
 Is it a tailored, and classic feel you’re hoping to achieve or do you want a contemporary, chic atmosphere.
 In either case, you’ll have to think in terms of carrying that feeling throughout the entire event from start to finish.
 Everything from invitations to food and beverage choices, entertainment to presentations should incorporate this same look and feel.
 Remember, so much of an event is emotional, anytime you can touch the emotions by playing to the senses through music, textures, food and lighting, you’ll have a winner.
-Look for ways you can incorporate the destination.
+A great corporate event idea is to look for ways you can incorporate the destination.
 A good way to do this is to hire local musicians or entertainment indicative of the area, use indigenous florals, or boost your awards with items representative of the area, all of which will help weave the vibe of the destination throughout the entire event.

-Add Surprise Elements – Incorporate a surprise element or two.
+Incorporate a surprise element or two.
 One of the easiest ways to capture audience attention is to zap them with a surprise.
 Need to move a chatty group from the reception to dinner?
 Round them up with musicians, think mariachis or flash mobs, perfect for gathering groups quickly.
 Need the noise level to drop?
 Cut the lights and use a spotlight to grasp attention.
 Spotlights naturally heighten anticipation and excitement.
 Try adding some zest with a reveal.
 This can be as simple as keeping the ballroom doors closed in anticipation of the ‘event’ and having a completely different look in the ballroom than that during the reception.
 We know what you’re thinking, this completely goes against weaving the “theme” through the evening, but not necessarily, you can change up the look but keeping a similar color palette.
-Traditional cocktail rounds or high tops can give way to non-traditional seating with dinner banquettes mixed with rounds or squares and still retain a sophisticated, classic vibe.
+When it comes to corporate events, traditional cocktail rounds or high tops can give way to non-traditional seating with dinner banquettes mixed with rounds or squares and still retain a sophisticated, classic vibe.
 Likewise, a reception filled with Tuscan inspired linens and strolling violinists for example, can move to a family style dinner with long wooden tables and farmhouse chairs, still keeping with an outdoor Italian theme.
 On that note, don’t be afraid to veer away from hotel banquet rounds, switch things up easily by choosing eclectic seating – yes – even at an awards dinner.

 Hire a production company to help you coordinate the evening, particularly the A/V. Their expertise can streamline and help with the creative.
 If you don’t already have a string production partner take the time to interview companies, ask industry partners for recommendations and make certain you feel comfortable with your production team.
-You’ve taken the time to select your destination and meeting space, and you have attendees who have worked hard all year to get here, you won’t want to make any compromises with such an integral part of the program.
+If you’ve planned a corporate event, you’ve taken the time to select your destination and meeting space, and you have attendees who have worked hard all year to get here, so you won’t want to make any compromises with such an integral part of the program.
 A strong production team will keep things on-track, make transitions seamless and be able to read the energy in the room.
 They should also be insistent on rehearsal time, no one should be flying by the seat of their pants – certainly not at an annual awards dinner.